Code-Institute-Submissions/savasana_yoga/README.md

 The DATABASE_URL variable is automatically created.
 You can view this in the 'Settings' tab, under the option 'Config Vars'.

 Copy the value of your DATABASE_URL.
-You will need to temporaily add it to your IDE environment variables.
+You will need to temporarily add it to your IDE environment variables.

 2. Prepare the database